zaceno/hyperapp-nestable/README.md

 Corresponding to `init`, if you need something done when the component is destroyed, you can put in an action named `uninit`

-Here is a more complex, while  somewhat contrived demonstrating many of the features mentioned here:
+Here is a more complex, while  somewhat contrived demonstrating many of the features mentioned here.

-- passing props
-- custom tag name (for styling)
-- setting keys for using transitions
-- initializing/uninitializing components

 https://codepen.io/zaceno/pen/bajpvO?editors=0011